-Regorafenib is a small molecule inhibitor of multiple kinases (including VEGF receptors, fibroblast growth factor [FGF] receptors, plateletderived growth factor [PDGF] receptors, BRAF, KIT, and RET) that are involved with various processes including tumor growth and angiogenesis.
-The phase III CORRECT trial randomized 760 patients who progressed on standard therapy to best supportive care with placebo or regorafenib.
-The trial met its primary endpoint of OS (6.4 months for regorafenib vs. 5.0 months for placebo; HR, 0.77; 95% CI, 0.64-0.94; P = .005).
-PFS was also significantly but modestly improved (1.9 months vs. 1.7 months; HR, 0.49; 95% CI, 0.42-0.58; P < .000001).
+Regorafenib is a small molecule inhibitor of multiple kinases (including VEGF receptors, fibroblast growth factor [FGF] receptors, platelet-derived growth factor [PDGF] receptors, BRAF, KIT, and RET) that are

+The randomized, double-blind, phase III CONCUR trial was performed in China, Hong Kong, South Korea, Taiwan, and Vietnam.
+Patients with progressive metastatic colorectal cancer were randomized 2:1 to receive regorafenib or placebo after 2 or more previous treatment regimens.
+After a median follow-up of 7.4 months, the primary endpoint of OS was met in the 204 randomized patients (8.8 months in the regorafenib arm vs. 6.3 months in the placebo arm; HR, 0.55; 95% CI, 0.40-0.77; P < .001).

 Regorafenib has only shown activity in patients who have progressed on all standard therapy.
 Therefore, the panel added regorafenib as an additional line of therapy for patients with metastatic colorectal cancer refractory to chemotherapy.
-For patients with mutant KRAS/NRAS, regorafenib can be used in the third-line setting; patients with wild-type KRAS/NRAS can receive regorafenib as a third or fourth line of therapy.
+It can be given before or after trifluridinetipiracil; no data inform the best order of these therapies.

 The most common grade 3 or higher adverse events in the regorafenib arm of the CORRECT trial were hand-foot skin reaction (17%), fatigue (10%), hypertension (7%), diarrhea (7%), and rash/desquamation (6%).
 Severe and fatal liver toxicity occurred in 0.3% of 1100 patients treated with regorafenib across all trials.
-In a meta-analysis of 4 studies that included 1078 patients treated with regorafenib for NCCN Network® colorectal cancer, GIST, renal cell carcinoma, or hepatocellular carcinoma, the overall incidence of all-grade and high-grade hand-foot skin reactions was 60.5% and 20.4%, respectively.
-In the subset of 500 patients with colorectal cancer, the incidence of all-grade hand-foot skin reaction was 46.6%.
+In a meta-analysis of 4 studies that included 1078 patients treated with regorafenib for colorectal cancer, GIST, renal cell carcinoma, or hepatocellular carcinoma, the overall incidence of all-grade and high-grade hand-foot skin reactions was 60.5% and 20.4%, respectively.707 In the subset of 500 patients with colorectal cancer, the incidence of all-grade hand-foot skin reaction was 46.6%.